 Risk factors for contact lens–related corneal infection (keratitis) include the following:

-Infections require rapid treatment by an ophthalmologist.
+Infections require prompt treatment by an ophthalmologist.

-A corneal ulcer, which is a potentially vision-threatening infection of the cornea, is suspected when a contact lens wearer has intense eye pain (both foreign body sensation and ache), redness, photophobia, and tearing.
+A corneal ulcer, which is a potentially vision-threatening infection of the cornea, is suspected when a contact lens wearer has intense eye pain (both foreign body sensation and ache), decreased vision, redness, photophobia, and tearing.
 Use of contact lenses increases risk of corneal ulcer.
 The risk increases about 15 times if contact lenses are worn overnight.
 Corneal ulcers can be caused by bacteria, viruses, fungi, or amebas.

 Diagnosis is by slit-lamp examination and fluorescein staining.
-A corneal epithelial defect (which stains with fluorescein) and a corneal infiltrate (collection of WBCs in the corneal stroma) are present.
+A corneal epithelial defect (which stains with fluorescein) and a corneal infiltrate (collection of white blood cells in the corneal stroma) are present.
 At times, the corneal defect is large and dense enough to be seen with handheld magnification or even with the naked eye as a white spot on the cornea.
 Microbiologic analysis of cultures and smears of the corneal infiltrate, contact lens, and contact lens case is indicated.

 Contact lens use is stopped.
 Antibiotic eye drops are given empirically for possible bacterial infection.
-Initial therapy is broad-spectrum, using a fluoroquinolone antibiotic eye drop every 15 to 60 minutes around the clock for the first 24 to 72 h, then at gradually longer intervals.
+Initial therapy is broad-spectrum, using a fluoroquinolone antibiotic eye drop every 15 to 60 minutes around the clock for the first 24 to 72 hours, then at gradually longer intervals.
 Additional antibiotic eye drops, such as cefazolin, vancomycin, or concentrated tobramycin, are used if the ulcer is large, deep, or close to the visual axis.
 The antibiotic may be changed or stopped later based on culture results.
 Neglected cases may respond poorly or not at all to treatment, and severe vision loss may result.

 A rigid lens is able to revise the natural shape of the cornea into a new, better refracting surface than a soft lens and thus tends to provide more consistent improvement in refraction for people who have astigmatism or an irregular corneal surface.
 Older polymethyl methacrylate rigid contact lenses have been replaced by gas-permeable contact lenses (GPCLs) made of fluorocarbon and polymethyl methacrylate admixtures.
 GPCLs are 6.5 to 10 mm in diameter and cover part of the cornea, floating on the tear layer overlying it.